Open-Markets-Initiative/Directory/Protocols/Eobi.md

-## EOBI: Enhanced Order Book Interface
+## Eobi: Eurex T7 Order Book Market Data

+Binary market data feed publishing the full unnetted order book and trade events for derivatives traded on the Eurex T7 platform via Ip multicast.

-Low-latency binary market data protocol developed by Deutsche Borse for the T7 trading platform, providing full order-by-order visibility into the order book without any depth restriction.
+EOBI is Eurex's flagship multicast market data protocol on the T7 platform, delivering order-by-order book depth, trades, and reference data across derivatives.

 ### Overview

-The Enhanced Order Book Interface (EOBI) is the premium market data feed of the T7 trading system operated by Deutsche Borse Group.
-It delivers un-netted, tick-by-tick order and trade information, giving subscribers complete transparency into every visible order and quote side in the book.
-Each individual order add, modify, delete, and execution event is published in real time, enabling participants to reconstruct the full order book at any point.
+Eobi is the Eurex Enhanced Order Book Interface, the market data feed for the Eurex T7 platform.
+It publishes the complete unnetted order book including every visible order event, enabling subscribers to reconstruct the full depth of book for every listed instrument.
+The feed also carries trade messages, auction events, and reference data.

-EOBI is designed for latency-sensitive market participants such as proprietary trading firms and market makers who require the fastest possible access to order book changes.
-Unlike aggregated market data feeds, EOBI transmits individual order-level events providing the highest granularity of market data available on T7 venues.
-The protocol uses FIX 5.0 SP2 application-level semantics but employs a proprietary flat binary encoding rather than FAST encoding, minimizing both message size and decode latency.

-Messages are organized into incremental and snapshot channels, where incremental messages carry real-time order book updates and snapshot channels provide periodic full order book state for recovery and initial synchronization.
-EOBI is deployed across all T7-powered venues including Eurex, Xetra, EEX, and partner exchanges in Vienna, Budapest, Prague, Ljubljana, Zagreb, Sofia, and Malta.
+Messages are disseminated over Ip multicast as a sequenced stream with per-packet sequence numbers for gap detection.
+Complementary Tcp services provide book snapshot recovery for subscribers joining mid-day and retransmission of messages lost on the multicast feed, covering the full reliability path for the T7 market data product.

 ### Transport

-EOBI distributes data via UDP multicast.
-Each product is assigned to a specific multicast group, with separate multicast addresses for the incremental feed and the snapshot feed.
-Participants subscribe to the incremental channel for real-time updates and use the snapshot channel to build or recover the initial order book state.
-Each datagram contains a packet header followed by one or more messages identified by TemplateID and carrying a message sequence number for gap detection.
+Udp multicast for real-time delivery of incremental order book updates, trade messages, and reference data with per-packet sequence numbers for gap detection.
+Tcp for the T7 retransmission and snapshot services used by subscribers to recover missed multicast messages or initialise book state.

 ### Key Characteristics

-- **Full depth of book** - Every visible order and quote side is published with no depth restriction
+- **Full unnetted book** - Every visible order event for complete depth of book reconstruction
-- **Order-by-order granularity** - Individual order add, modify, delete, and execution events rather than aggregated price levels
-- **Flat binary encoding** - Proprietary binary format following FIX 5.0 SP2 semantics for minimal latency
+- **T7 platform** - Native market data interface for the Eurex T7 trading system
-- **UDP multicast delivery** - Real-time distribution via multicast with separate incremental and snapshot channels
+- **Multicast delivery** - Real-time Udp multicast distribution of the market data stream
+- **Snapshot service** - Tcp book snapshots for mid-day initialisation
+- **Retransmission** - Tcp service for recovery of missed multicast messages
-- **Un-netted updates** - Each event is published individually with no netting or batching of order book changes
+- **Trade messages** - Executed trade events published alongside the order book stream
-- **Sequenced messages** - Message sequence numbers on every message for gap detection and recovery
-- **Priority timestamp** - Each order carries a priority timestamp enabling precise queue position determination
-- **Ultra-low latency** - Designed as the lowest-latency market data interface on T7
+- **Reference data** - Instrument definitions integrated with the feed
+- **Derivatives** - Futures and options listed on Eurex